-Kecia Ali is an Associate Professor of Religion at Boston University where she teaches a range of classes related to Islam.
+Kecia Ali, Ph.D. is an Associate Professor of Religion at Boston University where she teaches a range of classes related to Islam.
 She writes on early Islamic law, women, ethics, and biography.
-Her books include Sexual Ethics and Islam: Feminist Reflections on Qur’an, Hadith, and Jurisprudence (2006), Marriage and Slavery in Early Islam (2010), and Imam Shafi’i: Scholar and Saint (2011).
+Her newest books are The Lives of Muhammad and the co-edited Guide for Women in Religion, revised edition.
+Her earlier books include Sexual Ethics and Islam: Feminist Reflections on Qur’an, Hadith, and Jurisprudence (2006), Marriage and Slavery in Early Islam (2010), and Imam Shafi’i: Scholar and Saint (2011).
+She currently serves on the Membership Task Force of the American Academy of Religion and serves as president of the Society for the Study of Muslim Ethics.
 She lives in the Boston area with her family.

 Barbara Ardinger, Ph.D.: (http://www.barbaraardinger.com) Author most recently of Secret Lives, a novel in the magical realism style about grandmothers who do magic.
 Her previous books include Pagan Every Day, a daybook that celebrates holy days in numerous religions; Finding New Goddesses, a pun-filled parody of goddess encyclopedias; and Practicing the Presence of the Goddess, a sort of Feminist Spirituality primer that is now available on Kindle.
 Barbara’s day job is editing for smart people with good ideas but marginal writing skills.
 To date, she has edited 250 books, both fiction and nonfiction, in genres that range from theology to science fiction, plus academic theses and dissertations, textbooks, screenplays, poetry, and children’s books.
 She lives in Long Beach, California, with her two Maine coon cats, Heisenberg and Schroedinger.
 When she gets up from the computer, she would rather go to the theater and see musicals than almost anything else.

-Carol P. Christ, Ph.D.: Earning her B.A. at Stanford University and Ph.D. at Yale University, Carol is a founding mother in the study of women and religion, feminist theology, women’s spirituality, and the Goddess movement, and her work has revolutionized the field of feminism and religion.
-She teaches online courses in the Women’s Spirituality program at CIIS and through Ariadne Institute offers Goddess Pilgrimages to Crete.
+Carol P. Christ, Ph.D.: (1945-2021) was a leading feminist historian of religion and theologian who led the Goddess Pilgrimage to Crete, a life transforming tour for women, for over 20 years.
+She is deeply missed, but her words live on in her blogs for FAR and her many other writings.
+The Goddess tours of Crete will continue, following Carol’s template: www.goddessariadne.org.
+Carol earned her B.A. at Stanford University and Ph.D. at Yale University.
+She was a founding mother in the study of women and religion, feminist theology, women’s spirituality, and the Goddess movement, and her work revolutionized the field of feminism and religion.
+She taught online courses in the Women’s Spirituality program at CIIS and through Ariadne Institute offered Goddess Pilgrimages to Crete.
 Her books include She Who Changes , Rebirth of the Goddess, Odyssey with the Goddess, Laughter of Aphrodite, Diving Deep and Surfacing, and the widely used anthologies she co-edited with Judith Plaskow, Womanspirit Rising and Weaving the Visions.
-Carol has taught at Wesleyan, Columbia, San Jose State, Harvard Divinity School, Pacific School of Religion, and other universities and seminaries.
-She was born in southern California and has lived in Greece for over 20 years where she became a dual citizen of Greece and the US.
-She has been active in anti-racist, anti-war, feminist, and anti-nuclear causes for many years.
-Since 2001 Carol has been working with Friends of Green Lesbos to save the wetlands of her home island.
+Carol taught at Wesleyan, Columbia, San Jose State, Harvard Divinity School, Pacific School of Religion, and other universities and seminaries.
+She was born in southern California and lived in Greece for over 20 years where she became a dual citizen of Greece and the US.
+She was active in anti-racist, anti-war, feminist, and anti-nuclear causes for many years.
+From 2001 until the end, Carol worked with Friends of Green Lesbos to save the wetlands of her home island.
 In 2010 she ran for office in Lesbos and helped to elect the first Green Party representative to the Regional Council of the North Aegean.
 She helped to organize Lesbos Go Green, which is working on recycling in Lesbos.

 Monica A. Coleman, Ph.D.: Scholar and activist committed to connecting faith and social justice.
 An ordained elder in the African Methodist Episcopal Church, Monica has earned degrees at Harvard University, Vanderbilt University and Claremont Graduate University.
 Monica is currently Associate Professor of Constructive Theology and African American Religions and Co-Director of the Center for Process Studies at Claremont School of Theology in southern California.
 She is also Associate Professor of Religion at Claremont Graduate University.
 Her writings focus on the role of faith in addressing critical social issues.
 Monica wrote about church responses to sexual violence in The Dinah Project: a Handbook for Congregational Response to Sexual Violence.
 In Making a Way Out of No Way: a Womanist Theology, Monica discusses inter-religious responses to the joys and pains of black women’s lives.
 She is the co-editor of the forthcoming Creating Women’s Theologies: A Movement Engaging Process Thought and editor of the forthcoming Ain’t I a Womanist Too?: Third Wave Womanist Religious Thought.